sanchezocegueda/minimap/esp32-prototype/DETAILS.md

 static void gps_event_handler(void *event_handler_arg, esp_event_base_t event_base, int32_t event_id, void *event_data)
 ```
 - `event_data` can be cast to `gps_t *` to process gps data

+## Lora Component
+- attached to global device state: `{hosting, joining, normal}`
+- will read directly from GPS struct to start an encryption

+### Hosting

+### Joining

+### Normal

+## IMU Component
+- constantly updating a global_imu struct, then will perform a calculation to determine if the screen should be turned off

+## Screen Component
+- attached to global device state: `{hosting, joining, normal}`

+To update the screen given button inputs
+- block on a button_event queue and have each button send the proper enum: `LEFT` or `RIGHT`

+The two buttons have different interrupt handlers which just send different enums to the `button_event` queue